Wertik/Milestones/README.md

   - voteEvent (votifier hook up)

 PLANS:
-  - First of all, estabilishing the core system, then adding up stuff.
+  - First of all, establishing the core system, then adding up stuff.
   - adding lang.yml to achieve the top level customisation

 ABOUT: